 While at the Dallas shelter, their names were A0994268 and A0994278.
 They have both since been reunited with their family and The ARRA was given the “scoop” about the story behind the viral photo by their human mama, Brittany Young.

-The name of the pit bull-bed mattress mix is Mary Lee.
+The name of the pit bull-mix is Mary Lee.
 Such a “girly” name for a dog many deem menacing – unfortunately.
 That is the general misconception and the total antithesis of what Mary Lee is all about.
 Certainly, the photo of Mary Lee with her little sister, Pancha, while at the shelter would suggest this view is misplaced.
 Here’s what Young said about Mary Lee:

 Mary Lee reminds me of a grandma, she always so loving towards any puppies she sees.
 She had a litter before we got her and it left her ‘saggy’, she will even allow other dogs to try to nurse and cry if you take her out of the room where puppies might be.
 She has such a loving motherly instinct.
 She even lays down with the kids and watches movies.